debakkerb/kubernetes-the-hard-way/01_-_infrastructure/README.md

 ## Resources

-I will detail the resources that play a role in running the cluster.
+This section will explain the resources that are created as part of the environment.
+The focus is on resources that matter, meaning that you won't find an explanation on the project itself for example.

 ## Network